Academic Advising FAQs

 How many credits are required for graduation?

-120 credits minimum is required, though some majors may require 130, with an overal average of C (2.0) and with individual grades of C- or better in ALL courses used for the major, minor, and general education course requirements.
-Some departments may require a minimum cumulative GPA higher than a C (2.0).
+Completion of 120 credits minimum is required, with an overall GPA of a 2.0.
+Additionally, grades of C- or better in must be achieved in ALL courses used for the major, minor, and general education requirements.

 - 90 credits for a BA degree